Kamil2104/Counter/README.md

 Users can set default options for the boost and reduction values (default boost value --> 1, default reduction value --> -1).

 Usage:
-Clone the repository to your local machine. git clone https://github.com/your-username/counter-app.git
+Clone the repository to your local machine: git clone https://github.com/your-username/counter-app.git

-Navigate to the project directory. cd path_to_project
+Navigate to the project directory: cd path_to_project

-Install dependencies.
+Install dependencies:
 npm install

-Run the application.
+Run the application:
 npm start

-Open your browser and go to http://localhost:3000 to view the app.
+Open your browser and go to http://localhost:3000 to view the app:

 Dependencies:
 React